 If you maintain a Flutter project long enough, the day comes when flutter analyze spits out hundreds of deprecated warnings.
 Everything works fine functionally, but when warnings pile up, real problems get buried.
-Here are the patterns from cleaning up 200+ deprecated warnings in one go.
+Here are the patterns that emerged from cleaning up 200+ deprecated warnings in one session.

 Diagnosis: Assess the Situation with flutter analyze